Carlos Peguero

-Carlos Ángel Peguero D'Oleo (born February 22, 1987) is a Dominican former professional baseball left fielder.
-He signed with the Seattle Mariners as an international free agent on January 20, 2005, with whom he made his Major League Baseball (MLB) debut in 2011, and has played in MLB for the Kansas City Royals, Texas Rangers and Boston Red Sox.
-He has also played in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles and in the Korea Baseball Organization (KBO) for the LG Twins.
+Carlos Ángel Peguero D'Oleo (born February 22, 1987) is a Dominican professional baseball left fielder who is a free agent.
+He signed with the Seattle Mariners as an international free agent on January 20, 2005, with whom he made his Major League Baseball (MLB) debut in 2011.
+He has also played in MLB for the Kansas City Royals, Texas Rangers and Boston Red Sox.
+Additionally, he has played in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles and in the KBO League for the LG Twins.

 Professional career

 Seattle Mariners

 Peguero began his professional career in 2005 with the Dominican Summer League, batting .251 in 59 games.
 In 2006 he finished tied for first in home runs with seven, tied for second in triples with seven, second in extra base hits with 24 and tied for ninth in average with .313 in the Arizona League.
 Peguero hit safely in 23 of 34 games.
 He hit a home run in his second at-bat of the season on June 23 against the Arizona League Angels.
 He went 3-for-4 with two runs, two home runs and two RBIs on June 30.
 He hit three home runs in a five-game span from July 29 to August 2.
 He recorded 11 multi-hit games, including three three-hit games and a season-high four hits on August 1.
 He had four games with season-high three RBIs.
 On August 8 he was promoted to the Rookie-level Everett AquaSox.
 At the end of the season he participated in the Mariners Arizona Fall League.

 In 2007, Peguero appeared in 79 games with the Single-A Wisconsin Timber Rattlers.
 He hit .407 during seven-game hitting streak from May 4–9.
 He went 3-for-5 with four RBIs on May 12.
 He recorded season-high eight-game hit streak, hitting .364, from June 11–21.
 He knocked in a career-high seven RBIs, going 3-for-5 with a two-run double, a three-run double and a three-run homer on June 15 against the Cedar Rapids Kernels.
 Peguero was on the disabled list with a left elbow strain from July 31 through the end of the season.
 He was named Wisconsin's Most Valuable Player by the Seattle Mariners.
 He participated in the Mariners' 2007 Arizona Fall League and played in the Dominican Winter League.

 Peguero spent the 2008 season with High Desert.
 He had 17 multi-RBI games, including a season-high four RBIs on April 3.
 He recorded a season-high four hits on June 17.
 Peguero was placed on the disabled list on July 17 for the remainder of the season, with a sprained left wrist.
 He participated in the Mariners' Advance Development League in Peoria, Arizona.